PLP-WebTechnologies/feb-2025-final-project-and-deployment-Brillywam/README.md

 - **Responsive Design** 📱: Enjoy a smooth layout on every device.
 - **Interactive Elements** ✨: Dynamic slides, hover effects, and a user-friendly navigation menu.
 - **Modern Aesthetics** 💻: A clean, bold design with vibrant visuals and stylish typography.
+- **Cross-Browser Compatibility** 🌐: Optimized for all major browsers.

 ## 🔧 Technologies Used